HOA Stealth Flagpole Antenna · 160–6M · No Radials · Made in USA

 The DXF24 — More Aperture.
 Serious Low-Band Performance.

-The DXF24 is the choice for operators who want meaningful low-band improvement and have the lot for it.
-Four additional feet of aperture over the DXF20 makes a measurable difference on 40 and 80 meters.
+The DXF24 works every band, 160–6M, from a single feedpoint with no radials and no ground system — that is the headline.
+At 24 feet the low-band aperture comes into its own, where length is what matters on 40 and 80 meters, and on the upper DX bands the modeled gain runs up to +3.5 dBi.
 At 24 feet it still reads as a standard residential flagpole.
 A property asset in every sense — commercial-grade construction, HOA documentation included, and the curb appeal that makes neighbors ask where you bought your flagpole.

 Why a Flagpole Antenna?